Additional Forgiven Time Request

 When to request additional forgiven time:

->Additional forgiven time will not be granted in advance.
+>Additional forgiven time will not be granted in advance or on a "just in case" basis.

 >Section 101 of the State School Aid Act does not provide the Department authority to grant additional forgiven time for instances where attendance fell below the requirement.
 Thus, Additional Forgiven Time will not be granted for days where attendance fell below the 75% attendance requirement.